LaurentVeyssier/Model-to-predict-Energy-consumption-City-of-Seattle/README.md

 - Train model and test accuracy
 - Observe the most important features

-RandomForest and XGBoost are used and achieve over 97% accuracy.
+RandomForest and XGBoost models are trained and achieve over 97% accuracy.
-More important features are building floor area, building year and the number of floors.
+Most important features are total surface area, building year and the number of floors.
 Building surface is obvious a key driver for energy consumption.